crazysmc/thorough-keybindings/README.md

 This project branch supports releases 1.14 through 1.21.
 Check out the Ornithe version for legacy support!

-For example, this lets you remap F3 or Esc in-game, without external software.
+For example, this lets you remap Escape and F3 in-game, even in versions before F3 was made rebindable.
-Also adds rebinding options for debug key combinations like F3 + Q.
+Also adds rebinding options for Shift, Control, Alt as well as the digits to navigate the profiling pie chart.

 Before 1.21.9, Minecraft only supported one action per key and if multiple bindings were mapped to the same key, only a random single one of these would